alex-lushiku/machine-learning-car/README.md

 # Machine Learning Car
-Machine Learning Car is a high school project I built using machine learning to learn to drive a race track.
-**This project is not finished** yet and the code is not very optimised, but due to other, higher-priority projects I'm working on right now, I didn't find the time to fully finish this project, including this README.
-It's been sitting around for a while now, so I decided to just open-source it.
+Machine Learning Car is a racecar driving a lap using machine learning.
+This project is not finished and code is not optimized as it was a school project.
+Yet I decided to share it.

-Feel free to play around with it!
+Feel free to play around!

 ## License
 [MIT](LICENSE)